Adigunifeloluwa-dev/Impacts-of-bank-reviews-Text-Mining-and-Sentiment-Analysis/README.md

-# Impacts of bank reviews Text Mining and Sentiment nAnalysis
+# Impacts of bank reviews text mining and sentiment analysis
 Unravelling the Impacts of Bank Reviews on Financial Institutions Using text mining and sentiment analysis